Board of Veterans’ Appeals

 A Veterans Law Judge (or a Board Member) will consider an appeal to the Board of Veterans’ Appeals.
 When adjudicating these appeals, the Veterans Law Judge will conduct what is known as a “de novo” review, which means the Veterans Law Judge will review the evidence in its entirety and anew, without any deference to the RO.

-When submitting your appeal form to the BVA, you are required to select 1 of 3 new Board Review Options:
+When submitting your appeal form to the BVA, you’re required to select one of three new Board Review Options:

 As you can see, this is another portion of the appeal process where it is imperative that you have an experienced veterans’ disability attorney helping you make the correct choices in the appeals process.